libreccm/libreccm/ccm-editor/src/site/markdown/index.md

 at the [configuration](configuration.html) page.
 The editor itself has no hardcoded functions.
 Instead all controls in its toolbar are provided as (TypeScript) classes which can be added by the configuration.
-The editor module provides several standard actions like formated block elements.
-Please refer to the [Standard Actions](actions.html) for more information about these actions.
+The editor module provides several standard commands like formated block elements.
+Please refer to the [Standard Commands](commands.html) for more information about these commands.